How long is Therapy?

 Every other Week vs. Weekly Therapy

 Sometimes people ask if they can start with every other week due to financial concerns or their schedule.
 When you do every other week therapy, your treatment slows way down.
 I almost never start with every other week because it takes time to get to know someone, what they’re facing, to build trust, and to start working on what they came in for.
 Every other week therapy at the beginning feels more like taking half an antibiotic.
 The work is slower so the progress is slower, which affects motivation.
-Weekly sessions keep you changing and motivated.
+Weekly sessions keep you changing and motivated as well as provide a consistent, safe space.

 I generally recommend that people start with weekly therapy (and sometimes twice a week).
 Once someone is feeling better and on their way to functioning well, we either end treatment or do a couple of session of every other week therapy until we end treatment.
 If someone wants to move into more depth work which takes more time and is more of “on-going” therapy, then we discuss that.